timmyreilly/blockchain-dev-notes/SettingUpAzure.md

  - Leave all other options as default
  - Press OK
  - Press Create at final configuration step.
 The licensing information is only stating that there is a charge for using Azure to run the Quorum deployment; however, there’s no cost for the actual Quorum assets It will take ~2-5 minutes to deploy.
 You can see this both on your Azure dashboard, and you can see its status by selecting the bell-shaped notification button on the top right of the web frame
-4. Start SSH Client (Putty, Bash, etc)
+4. Start SSH Client (Putty, Bash, etc) and connect to Virtual Machine
  - From the Azure portal, select the Quorum virtual machine you just deployed and copy its public IP address
+ - `$ ssh username@21.12.21.12`
+ or
  - Start PuTTY on your local machine
  - Paste in the IP address and leave the port at 22 and connection type as SSH
  - In Saved Sessions, name your saved session, e.g. “QuorumDemo”